pwei1018/bcros-common/report-api/README.md

 You also need to set up the variables used for environment-specific settings:
 1. Copy the [dotenv template file](./docs/dotenv_template) to somewhere above the source code and rename to `.env`.
 You will need to fill in missing values.

+You need gotenberg service running on your local machine.
+1. Run `docker compose up` in the `gotenberg` directory.

 ## Running REPORT-API

 1. Build the service by `docker build --tag reportservice`.